thu-ml/RoboticsDiffusionTransformer/README.md

 3. Start fine-tuning:

    Configurations relevant to model architecture and data processing are in [this file](configs/base.yaml).
-Normally you do not need to modify these configurations, otherwise it will cause errors in loading the pre-training checkpoint.
+Normally, you do not need to modify these configurations; otherwise, it will cause errors in loading the pre-training checkpoint.
 Configurations relevant to training are passed through *Command Line Arguments*.
 Use `python main.py -h ` to see the descriptions.
-We provide an example fine-tuning script in [this file](finetune.sh) (`finetune.sh`).
+We provide an example of a fine-tuning script in [this file](finetune.sh) (`finetune.sh`).
 You may need to modify some of the parameters in this file, such as `OUTPUT_DIR`, `CUTLASS_PATH`, and `WANDB_PROJECT`.

    Use this to start fine-tuning: